comicrelief/engineering-handbook/code-delivery/overview.md

 - All infrastructure should be managed within code.
 - A plan of failure scenarios and their remedies should exist for every application and service.
 - Any new feature that could have an effect on how we handle load, should be load tested.
-- At the very least, end to end test should exist for every feature.
+- At the very least, end to end tests should exist for every feature.

 ## Relevant Articles
 - [Pipelines Everywhere](https://medium.com/comic-relief/pipelines-everywhere-9eb284f5bee3)